-H. Special Populations.
-Describe your school's overall plan to serve students in special populations, including those with Individualized Education Programs (IEPs) or Section 504 Accommodation plans, and English language learners (ELLs).
+G. Special Populations.
+This includes those with Individualized Education Programs (IEPs) or Section 504 Accommodation plans, and English language learners (ELLs).

-H.(1) Special Education:
+G.(1) Special Education.

-H.(1)(a) Explain the practices and strategies your school will employ to provide a continuum of services, and ensure students' access to the general education curriculum.
+G.(1)(a) Provide a clear, cohesive, and comprehensive explanation of the practices and strategies the school will employ to provide a continuum of services, and ensure students' in special populations access to the general education curriculum.